everton137/osep/01-approach-and-architecture-of-openspending.md

   * Presentation (and use and analysis) is distributed

-* Use a (micro-)services oriented architecture in which different pieces of functionality are implmented in separate small service components (or libraries) which are then connected together.
+* Use a (micro-)services oriented architecture in which different pieces of functionality are implemented in separate small service components (or libraries) which are then connected together.
 This will make it easier to contribute, easier to improve and provide a simpler and more robust deployment and hosting architecture.